COMP SCI 7039 - Computer Networks & Applications

 Learning & Teaching ModesThe course aims to introduce students to fundamental concepts in Computer Networking and Applications, building to an understanding of the structure and function of the Internet, and the construction of networks in general.

 Lectures will focus on theory and problem solving.
-Tutorials will extend lectures and provide an opportunity for discussion and feedback.
-Practical and lab work will reinforce theoretical concepts through their application.
-All material covered in the lectures, labs, practical assignments, tutorials and assigned reading are assessable.
+Workshopss will extend lectures and provide an opportunity for discussion and feedback.
+Lab work will reinforce theoretical concepts through their application.
+All material covered in the lectures, labs, assignments, workshops and assigned reading are assessable.
 Students are expected to be able to explain what they have learned and apply their knowledge.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 Computer Networks and Applications is a three-unit course.
 We expect that students will spend approximately 10-12 hours a week working on the course.
-This will consist of 2 hours of lectures a week, 1 tutorial in the odd weeks, approximately 1-2 hours of tutorial preparation, up to 1 hour of pre-lecture preparation a week viewing podcasts or reading, 1 hour a week spent completing networking labs, and up to 7 hours a week spent completing practical assignments.
+This will consist of 2 hours of lectures a week, 1 Workshop in the odd weeks, approximately 1-2 hours of workshop preparation, up to 1 hour of pre-lecture preparation a week viewing podcasts or reading, 1 hour a week spent completing the labs, and up to 7 hours a week spent completing assignments.

 Learning Activities Summary